Release – Lineage Cell Therapeutics Appoints Jill Howe as Chief Financial Officer

 Tonix Pharmaceuticals Holding Corp.*

 Tonix is a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring and developing therapeutics to treat and prevent human disease and alleviate suffering.
 Tonix’s portfolio is composed of central nervous system (CNS), rare disease, immunology and infectious disease product candidates.
 Tonix’s CNS portfolio includes both small molecules and biologics to treat pain, neurologic, psychiatric and addiction conditions.
 Tonix’s lead CNS candidate, TNX-102 SL (cyclobenzaprine HCl sublingual tablet), is in mid-Phase 3 development for the management of fibromyalgia with a new Phase 3 study launched in the second quarter of 2022 and interim data expected in the second quarter of 2023.
 TNX-102 SL is also being developed to treat Long COVID, a chronic post-acute COVID-19 condition.
-Tonix initiated a Phase 2 study in Long COVID in the third quarter of 2022 and expects interim data in the first half of 2023.
+Tonix initiated a Phase 2 study in Long COVID in the third quarter of 2022 and expects interim data in the second quarter of 2023.
 TNX-1300 (cocaine esterase) is a biologic designed to treat cocaine intoxication and has been granted Breakthrough Therapy designation by the FDA.
 A Phase 2 study of TNX-1300 is expected to be initiated in the first quarter of 2023.
 TNX-1900 (intranasal potentiated oxytocin), a small molecule in development for chronic migraine, is expected to enter the clinic with a Phase 2 study in the fourth quarter of 2022.
+TNX-601 ER (tianeptine hemioxalate extended-release tablets) is a once-daily formulation of tianeptine being developed as a potential treatment for major depressive disorder (MDD) with a Phase 2 study expected to be initiated in the first quarter of 2023.
 Tonix’s rare disease portfolio includes TNX-2900 (intranasal potentiated oxytocin) for the treatment of Prader-Willi syndrome.
 TNX-2900 has been granted Orphan Drug designation by the FDA.
 Tonix’s immunology portfolio includes biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500, which is a humanized monoclonal antibody targeting CD40-ligand (CD40L or CD154) being developed for the prevention of allograft and xenograft rejection and for the treatment of autoimmune diseases.
 A Phase 1 study of TNX-1500 is expected to be initiated in the first half of 2023.
 Tonix’s infectious disease pipeline consists of a vaccine in development to prevent smallpox and monkeypox, next-generation vaccines to prevent COVID-19, and a platform to make fully human monoclonal antibodies to treat COVID-19.
 TNX-801, Tonix’s vaccine in development to prevent smallpox and monkeypox, also serves as the live virus vaccine platform or recombinant pox vaccine (RPV) platform for other infectious diseases.
 A Phase 1 study of TNX-801 is expected to be initiated in Kenya in the first half of 2023.
 Tonix’s lead vaccine candidate for COVID-19 is TNX-1850, a live virus vaccines based on Tonix’s recombinant pox live virus vector vaccine platform.
-A Phase 1 study of the COVID-19 vaccine is expected to be initiated in the second half of 2023.

 *All of Tonix’s product candidates are investigational new drugs or biologics and have not been approved for any indication.